rafiibrahim8/asteg/README.md

 # CURRENT LIMITATIONS

-  - Does not support encription.
+  - Does not support encryption.
 (Has plan to add)
-  - Genarates uncompressed wav file.
+  - Generates uncompressed wav file.
 Which is too big.